-Special attention is required, as throughout all technologies encompassed by this methodology, to the level of GHG emissions arising from production, transport, installation and delivery of the clean water supply or treatment options41.
-Whenever such emissions are expected to be material (5% or more of the overall emissions), these must in any case be accounted for in the project situation as part of the project emissions.
+Special attention is required as to the level of GHG emissions arising from production, transport, installation and delivery of the clean water supply or treatment options41.
+This is applicable to all technologies encompassed within this methodology.
+Whenever such emissions are expected to be material (5% or more of the overall emissions), these must be accounted for in the project situation as part of the project emissions.
 In the baseline situation, the project proponent has the option to take them into account, or to neglect them altogether (as this latter case implies a conservative result).